 Theatre/comparative: across the history of stage production?
-To specific productions nationally or
+To specific productions nationally or internationally?
+To contemporary productions in New York or elsewhere?

 Theatre/political: specific dimension of the cultural, political, and social context of the play's initial composition and performance, or to the contexts of a significant later production?